DefiantLabs/defiant-docs/website/docs/guides/chains/kujira/kaiyo-1.md

 Please substitute `<your_desired_version>` with the version of your choice from the [Binary Map](#-binary-map).

-For instance, if you'd like to switch to version `v3.0.0`, the checkout command would be `git checkout v3.0.0`.
+For instance, if you'd like to switch to version `v0.8.7`, the checkout command would be `git checkout v0.8.7`.

 ### 🌐 Binary Map

 Here's a table summarizing the binary versions used in Kaiyo-1. 🚀
-Note: A Snapshot is needed if you start anywhere but block 1

 | Block Range  📦                                                    | Version 📔 |
 |------------------------------------------------------------|------------|